MicrosoftDocs/SupportArticles-docs/support/windows-server/group-policy/applying-group-policy-troubleshooting-guidance.md

 - How to locate new troubleshooting information.
 - How to use the Event Viewer to filter specific Group Policy information.
 - How to read and interpret event data.
-- Correct methods for locating point of failure.
+- Correct methods for locating the point of failure.

 ## Troubleshooting checklist